Invasion Percolation on Power-Law Branching Processes: Introduction

 As it was established that different laws to create an infinite cluster at criticality existed in Bernoulli percolation \cite{Kesten1986}, it was conjectured that the law of the invasion percolation cluster would converge to the same law as the IIC \cite{VanDerHofstad2004}.
 In the beginning of the new millennium, the relation of the invasion percolation cluster and incipient infinite cluster was investigated in more detail.
 Whereas in the aforementioned articles the link between the IIC and IPC has been established, more rigorous similarities and conjectures are derived in \cite{Jarai2003} on $\mathbb{Z}^2$, in \cite{VanDerHofstad2004} on $\mathbb{Z}^d$ for $d>6$, in \cite{Addario-Berry2012} for the Poisson weighted infinite tree and in \cite{Angel2008} for the regular tree.
 In the latter paper, they showed that the cluster sizes have the \textit{same} scaling, but to \textit{different} limiting objects.
 This difference is made more concrete by showing that their respective measures are mutually singular and that the IIC stochastically dominates the IPC.
 These results are shortly after extended to $\mathbb{Z}^2$, where \cite{Damron2009} shows that the measures of the IIC and IPC are also mutually singular, but according to \cite{Sapozhnikov2011} there is no stochastic domination.
-The IIC has been considered for BP trees as well \cite{Michelen2019_02}, but to the best of our knowledge, has not been compared with the IPC.
+The IIC has been considered for BP trees as well \cite{Michelen2019_02}.
+However, it is argued in \cite{Michelen2019} that the distribution of the unique infinite paths in the IPC and IIC differ.
+This implies that on BP trees, there is no general domination of the IIC over the IPC.

 \paragraphi{Our contribution and comparison to current literature} The IPC on the BP tree has been analysed before in \cite{Michelen2019}, for a finite-variance offspring distribution.
 It was found that the backbone construction from \cite{Angel2008} naturally carries over to this case, but volume scaling has not been discussed.
 Our work extends \cite[Corollary 6.3]{Michelen2019}, to $\alpha\in(1,2)$ and $\alpha\in(0,1)$ in Theorem~\ref{thm-subthmWk}.
 Moreover, we derive structural properties of the geometry of the IPC, such as the backbone degrees and the size of the conditionally finite forests attached to the backbone.
 These results are mostly trivial for the regular tree, but need careful consideration when the degrees are random.
 Lastly, we extend the volume scaling from \cite[Theorem 1.6]{Angel2008} to BP trees, only here based on the $k$-cut IPC instead of the $k$-neighbourhood.